 The main disadvantage are the huge costs consisting of the investment, the maintenance contract with the manufacturer and the need for expensive disposable instruments.
 If 300 cases per year are performed with the da Vinci Surgical console, additional costs of 2500 Euros will have to be calculated per operation.
 So far, randomized trials are lacking which justify the high costs for the health system.

 Indications for Laparoscopy in Urology

-A diagnostic laparoscopy is rarely indicated in urology: e.g. testicular search in cryptorchidism.
+A diagnostic laparoscopy is rarely indicated in urology: e.g. diagnosis of testicular location in cryptorchidism.